Electroencephalography: Wave patterns

 The normal EEG also varies depending on state.
 The EEG is used along with other measurements (EOG, EMG) to define sleep stages in polysomnography.
 Stage I sleep (equivalent to drowsiness in some systems) appears on the EEG as drop-out of the posterior basic rhythm.
 There can be an increase in theta frequencies.
 Santamaria and Chiappa cataloged a number of the variety of patterns associated with drowsiness.
 Stage II sleep is characterized by sleep spindles – transient runs of rhythmic activity in the 12–14 Hz range (sometimes referred to as the "sigma" band) that have a frontal-central maximum.
 Most of the activity in Stage II is in the 3–6 Hz range.
 Stage III and IV sleep are defined by the presence of delta frequencies and are often referred to collectively as "slow-wave sleep".
 Stages I–IV comprise non-REM (or "NREM") sleep.
 The EEG in REM (rapid eye movement) sleep appears somewhat similar to the awake EEG.

 EEG under general anesthesia depends on the type of anesthetic employed.
 With halogenated anesthetics, such as halothane or intravenous agents, such as propofol, a rapid (alpha or low beta), nonreactive EEG pattern is seen over most of the scalp, especially anteriorly; in some older terminology this was known as a WAR (widespread anterior rapid) pattern, contrasted with a WAIS (widespread slow) pattern associated with high doses of opiates.
 Anesthetic effects on EEG signals are beginning to be understood at the level of drug actions on different kinds of synapses and the circuits that allow synchronized neuronal activity.
+Recent algorithms based on state-chart representation using EEG signals can now to monitor the brain states during general anesthesia allowing to classify the brain depth under various sedation.